-5.1.1.6.
-[Exception
+5.1.1.56.1.
+Exception

-The requirements of paragraph 5.1.1.5. of this regulation do not apply If the interior surface of the vehicle roofline, including the headliner, or backlight physically prevent a head restraint, located in the rear outboard designated seating position, from attaining the required height.
-In those instances, the maximum vertical distance between the top of height required by paragraph 5.1.1.5. of this regulation, the gap between the head restraint and interior surface of the roofline, including the headliner, or the backlight when measured in accordance with Annex 1 paragraph 2.3.3.1, shall not [exceed] [be greater than] 50 mm for convertibles and 25 mm for all other vehicles, when the head restraint is adjusted to its highest position intended for occupant use.]
+The requirements of paragraph 5.1.1.5. of this Regulation do not apply If the interior surface of the vehicle roofline, including the headliner, or backlight physically prevent a head restraint, located in the rear outboard designated seating position, from attaining the required height.
+In those instances, the maximum vertical distance between the top of height required by paragraph 5.1.1.5. of this Regulation, the gap between the head restraint and interior surface of the roofline, including the headliner, or the backlight when measured in accordance with Annex 1, paragraph 2.3.3.1., shall not exceed 50 mm for convertibles and 25 mm for all other vehicles, when the head restraint is adjusted to its highest position intended for occupant use.